India, Taiwan need to join hands to fend off "expansion of autocracy": Taiwanese Envoy | Law-Order

 The de-facto ambassador said there is a ''gargantuan untapped well of potential'' for cooperation between Taiwan and India.

-Ger said yoga is hugely popular in Taiwan and Bollywood films are also catching up quickly.
+Ger noted that Yoga is hugely popular in Taiwan and Bollywood films are also catching up quickly.

 ''There is so much we can offer to each other.
 It is my sincere hope that India sees Taiwan in its own right,'' he said.

+He said the Chinese military has been escalating its aggression around the waters and airspace of Taiwan and Japan, severely ''devastating'' peace and security in the Indo-Pacific region.

+He said the actions increased the possibilities of ''miscalculation'' but they may well be a prelude to changes in the status quo.

-Referring to Chinese military actions, Ger said Taiwan has been at the forefront in the fight against creeping authoritarianism for decades.
+Referring to Chinese military actions, Ger said Taiwan has been at the forefront of the fight against creeping authoritarianism for decades.

 ''Every single day, we repel numerous attempts of malicious hacking and disinformation attacks; our fighter jets and warships thwart attempts of intrusion, and our coastguards drive away illegal camouflaged fishing boats,'' he said.